MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/high-availability.md

 The cluster connection string always stays the same regardless of failovers.
 That allows the service to abstract changes in physical shards serving requests from applications.

-When in-region high availability is enabled on the cluster, each cluster shard is covered by 99.99% service level agreement (SLA) for availability.
+When in-region high availability is enabled on the cluster, each cluster shard is covered by the 99.99% service level agreement (SLA) for availability.

 High availability can be enabled at cluster creation time.
 High availability can also be [enabled and disabled at any time on an existing Azure Cosmos DB for MongoDB vCore cluster](./how-to-scale-cluster.md#enable-or-disable-high-availability).
 There's no database downtime when high availability is enabled or disabled on an Azure Cosmos DB for MongoDB vCore cluster.